ems-project/base-php-docker/README.md

                                                 [ PHP_EXT_APCU_VERSION=<PHP Extension APCu Version> ] \
                                                 [ PHP_EXT_XDEBUG_VERSION=<PHP Extension XDebug Version> ]
 ```

+Default value of Docker build arguments is grabbed from the [.build.env](.build.env) file if it is present, otherwise Docker build will use the default values available in the Dockerfile.
+Default values can be also overridden via the make command line.

 ## Example building __fpm__ variant __prd__ Docker image